shin10kudev/weekend-code-challenge/05-show-me-combinations/SOLUTION.md

 4 -> 4,5
 ```

 As you can see, one way to get the answer is to start with the first item in the array, and then combine it with each subsequent element, before moving on to the next item in the array.
-We repeat this process until we get to `5` because at that point there are no other combinations to create without creating duplicates.
+We repeat this process until we get to `5` because at that point there are no other combinations to create.

 This reveals the brute force solution, which is to use a nested-for-loop.
 You use the first for loop to loop through each item in the array, and the second for loop to combine that number with each subsequent number, starting at `i + 1`, until reaching the end of the array.